-

 Description

-The study of the degree of oxidation-reduction makes it possible to measure the redox potential of a sample, an indicator of its oxidizing or reducing power .
-This parameter reflects the balance between chemical species capable of giving up or capturing electrons.
-It constitutes a key factor in the chemical stability , quality and reactive behavior of a product over time.
+The study of the degree of oxidation-reduction allows us to measure the redox potential of a sample, an indicator of its oxidizing or reducing power .
+This parameter reflects the balance between chemical species capable of donating or accepting electrons.
+It is a key factor in the chemical stability , quality , and reactive behavior of a product over time.

-Carried out mainly by potentiometry or voltammetry , this analysis applies to a wide range of matrices: plant extracts, cosmetic products, technical solutions, water or food formulations.
-In particular, it allows the antioxidant potential and oxidation reactions likely to alter a product or material to be anticipated.
+Performed primarily using potentiometry or voltammetry , this analysis is applicable to a wide range of matrices: plant extracts, cosmetic products, technical solutions, water, or food formulations.
+It allows, in particular, the evaluation of antioxidant potential and the anticipation of oxidation reactions likely to alter a product or material.

-Redox potential is measured by electrochemical techniques, in particular:
+The redox potential is measured using electrochemical techniques, in particular:

-- Potentiometry , which determines the potential of a sample relative to a reference electrode (e.g. Ag/AgCl or calomel electrode) in order to obtain a direct measurement of the oxidizing or reducing power.
+• Potentiometry , which determines the potential of a sample relative to a reference electrode (e.g., Ag/AgCl or calomel electrode) in order to obtain a direct measurement of oxidizing or reducing power.

-- Voltammetry , which allows oxidation and reduction reactions to be observed on an electrode by scanning the applied voltage.
+• Voltammetry allows the observation of oxidation and reduction reactions at an electrode by sweeping the applied voltage.
 It provides information on the reaction mechanisms and the active species present.

 Industrial applications

-The study of the degree of oxidation-reduction finds applications in many sectors:
+The study of the degree of oxidation-reduction has applications in many sectors:

-- Agrifood and nutraceuticals : evaluation of the antioxidant potential of plant extracts, beverages, oils and food supplements.
+• Agri-food and nutraceuticals : evaluation of the antioxidant potential of plant extracts, drinks, oils and food supplements.

-- Environment and water treatment : monitoring of the redox potential of effluents, indicator of biological activity and the presence of reducing agents.
+• Environment and water treatment : monitoring the redox potential of effluents, an indicator of biological activity and the presence of reducing agents.

 This study is therefore essential to guarantee the quality, durability and safety of products exposed to oxidation or reduction conditions.